Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Computational Framework

-Naturally structured dynamic mode decomposition (NSDMD) is a modification of Extended Dynamic Mode Decomposition (EDMD) algorithm \cite{williams2015data}, one of the popular algorithms used for the data-driven approximation of the Koopman operator.
-The modifications in NSDMD were introduced to incorporate the natural properties of these operators namely the positivity and the Markov properties.
-However, these modifications are computationally expensive.
-Our proposed transfer operator theoretic framework for the control design relies on the positivity and Markov properties of these operators.
-In our proposed modification of the NSDMD algorithm we gain numerical efficiency at the expense of preserving these properties approximately.
-We call this modified algorithm as NSDMD$^\star$.
-For the continuous-time dynamical system (\ref{eq:dyna_sys}), consider snapshots of data set obtained as time-series data from single or multiple trajectories.
+The NSDMD algorithm introduced in \cite{huang2018data} incorporates the natural properties of the linear operators, namely the positivity and the Markov properties.
+However, using the NSDMD algorithm is computationally expensive.
+Also, executing the NSDMD algorithm to find the P-F operator involves convex optimization with linear constraints and does not admit an analytical solution.
+Our proposed transfer operator theoretical framework for the control design relies on these operators' positivity and Markov properties.
+In our proposed modification of the NSDMD algorithm, we gain numerical efficiency at the expense of preserving these properties approximately.
+We call this modified algorithm ``Approximate NSDMD (A-NSDMD),'' and it can be solved analytically as it is a least square problem, as shown below.
+For the continuous-time dynamical system (\ref{eq:sys_control}), consider snapshots of the data set obtained as time-series data from single or multiple trajectories.